-The stock prices of different businesses are valuated using different techniques.
+The stock prices of different businesses are valuated using different techniques such as:

 Factors which influence the pre-IPO valuation